The following Working Groups are presently conducting work in the Committee and its Subcommittees:

 In June 2019, the Guidelines for the Long-term Sustainability of Outer Space Activities, which had been negotiated by the Working Group, were adopted by the Committee on the Peaceful Uses of Outer Space ( A/74/20, para.
 163 and Annex II).
 At the same session, the Committee also decided to establish a new working group under the long-term sustainability agenda item of the Scientific and Technical Subcommittee ( A/74/20, para.
 165).

-This Working Group was established under the Legal Subcommittee to review the status of the treaties, their implementation and obstacles to their universal acceptance, as well as to promote space law, especially through the UN Programme on Space Application ( A/AC.105.763, para.
-118).
-The Working Group has addressed the application and implementation of the concept of the "launching State," and continues to review and synthesize responses to a set of questions on issues relating to the Moon Agreement, including its benefits, as well as its principles and provisions in need of clarity; on issues relating to the implementation of the mechanisms of responsibility and liability of States parties to the UN treaties on outer space activities, including the notions of "fault" and "damage" under these instruments; and on issues related to the registration of space objects, including their ownership, jurisdiction and control ( A/AC.105/C.2/2012/CRP.10).
+This Working Group was established under the Legal Subcommittee in 2001 to review the status of the treaties, their implementation and obstacles to their universal acceptance, as well as to promote space law, especially through the UN Programme on Space Application ( A/AC.105.763 , para.118).
+The Working Group has i.a. addressed the application and implementation of the concept of the "launching State," prepared measures to promote universal acceptance of the UN Space Treaties ( A/AC.105/826 Appendix I) and reviewed responses to a set of questions on international space law as well as on the on the application of international law to small-satellite activities.

 This Working Group considers various matters relating to the definition and delimitation of outer space.
 It considers, among other things, information on national legislation and practice relating to the definition and delimitation of outer space, and reviews responses of States and international organizations to questionnaires on issues relating to the definition and delimitation of outer space, as well as on issues relating to suborbital flights for scientific missions and/or for human spaceflight.
 For documents of the Working Group, please click here.

-This working group was established under the Legal Subcommittee agenda item "General exchange of views on potential legal models for activities in the exploration, exploitation and utilization of space resources".
+This working group was established under the Legal Subcommittee agenda item "General exchange of views on potential legal models for activities in the exploration, exploitation and utilization of space resources" at the sixtieth session of the Legal Subcommittee in 2021, and was renamed the Working Group on Legal Aspects of Space Resource Activities at the sixty-first session of the Legal Subcommittee in 2022.
 For documents of the working group please click here.